Is Cough Syrup Bad for Teeth?

 Conclusion

 Being mindful of the potential effects of cough syrup on your teeth is important for maintaining optimal oral health.
 If you have concerns about cavities or other general dentistry issues, remember that you can always turn to Lakeview Dental Care’s team of professionals.
-Prioritizing your oral health is a key step towards a healthier and happier you.
+Prioritizing your oral health is a key step towards a healthier & happier you.

 Call us today with any questions or to book your appointment!